 Art Shift: Reuse of Street Fighter Alpha sprites, and the ensuing clash in art style and animation quality, was one of the strongest complaints.
 Morrigan's constant reuse of her very first sprite is still a vivid running joke in many circles.

-Bowdlerise: The North American release is notable for its level of censorship not found in prior Capcom fighting games or since.
-Moves with "Genocide" (Tiger Genocide and Genocide Cutter) in them were replaced with "Destroyer."
+Bowdlerise: The North American version is notable for its level of censorship not found in any other Capcom fighting game.
+Moves with "Genocide" (Tiger Genocide and Genocide Cutter) in them were replaced with "Destroyer".
 Yamazaki's S&M move had its name changed as well.
-Rugal calling out his Genocide Cutter was replaced with a generic grunt.
+Rugal calling out his Genocide Cutter was replaced with a generic grunt, and Sagat cuts off the "Genocide" part from his Tiger Genocide, and again, replacing it with a generic grunt.
 God Rugal was changed to Ultimate Rugal.
 Due to Viewers Are Morons, Shin Akuma was untouched and became a Bilingual Bonus.

-Comeback Mechanic: In Mark of the Millennium 2001, the most obvious examples are S-Groove (where an opponent gains infinite meter while close to death and gains access to SDM moves and Level 3 moves should they charge up the meter in this state) and K-Groove (attacks do more damage and they receive access to a Super Move once its full) but only lasts a limited amount of time and ends the moment the Super Move is used.
+Comeback Mechanic: The most obvious examples are S-Groove (where an opponent gains infinite meter while close to death and gains access to SDM moves and Level 3 moves should they charge up the meter in this state) and K-Groove (attacks do more damage and they receive access to a Super Move once its full) but only lasts a limited amount of time and ends the moment the Super Move is used.

 Composite Character: In the sense of gameplay, most of the CvS1 vets play like a fusion of their Normal and Extra versions, incorporating specials and supers from both move lists.

 Dialogue Tree: The games are full of this, with stuff like Geese throwing a Reppuuken at Bison to blow his cape away.